IkomovONE/Distributed_DB_example/README.md

 **Author**: Daniil Komov

 ## Project Overview
 This repository serves as an example of distributed network of databases for online international store.
 The repository contains folders with dummy data for each database location and a frontend program which accesses MongoDB to display data based on the location.
+Even though Flask is usually used for backend, this is a great example which shows that Flask can be used for simple frontend related tasks.
 ## Usage
 ### Running